Coming Home to Everywhere: On Sanmao’s Stories of the Sahara

 Stories of the Sahara by Sanmao, translated from the Chinese by Mike Fu, Bloomsbury Publishing, 2020

 It’s strange that we live in the age of Crazy Rich Asians, because our formative stories are still about paucity; in a history defaulting on need, not enough time has passed to allow for much of anything else.
-Wealth, burdened by its relativity, meant that compassion for the less fortunate simultaneously possessed the more utilitarian purpose of stoking flames of aspiration.
-The age inoculated with the pathos of Sanmao is characterized by a fierce survival instinct, one that breeds a sharp protectiveness and a craving for stability.
+Wealth, burdened by its relativity, meant that compassion for the less fortunate simultaneously served to stoke flames of aspiration.
+The age inoculated with the pathos of Sanmao is characterised by a fierce survival instinct, one that breeds a sharp protectiveness and a craving for stability.
 There is no doubt in my mind that my mother handed me a copy of The Wanderings of Sanmao in hopes that she was in the process of raising the next foremost cardiac surgeon, saved from a life adrift.
-It is an incredible anomaly, then, that one of the greatest literary wanderers in the Chinese language chose to take on Sanmao’s name for her own, overpowering his numinous survival with her own, insatiable desire for the extraordinary.
+It is a wonderful anomaly, then, that one of the greatest literary wanderers in the Chinese language chose to take on Sanmao’s name for her own, overpowering his numinous survival with her own, insatiable desire for the extraordinary.

-Sanmao, the nomadic Taiwanese writer, storms her way into the English language with the travelogue that defined her restlessness and raw talent for narrative: Stories of the Sahara, now appearing via the dedicated and sensitive translation of Mike Fu.
+Sanmao, the nomadic Taiwanese writer, has stormed her way into the English language with the travelogue that defined her restlessness and raw talent for narrative: Stories of the Sahara, now appearing via the dedicated and sensitive translation of Mike Fu.
 In 1976, when Stories was first published, Chiang Kai-shek had just died the previous year.
 The Kuomintang, steadfast in its late leader’s convictions, vowed to never compromise with the Communist mainland.
 There were children and adults who had never lived in a country free of martial law.
 This book—unleashed and contrary, occasionally jubilant and startlingly present—was to a starved populace an elixir.
-The world, bound and weakened, was all of a sudden astoundingly everywhere.
+The world, bound and weakened, was all of a sudden at one’s fingertips.

-1973: Sanmao answers a call from the Sahara that had been quickening for years.
-Her lover José, prescient of her will, had taken a mining job in the Spanish-occupied region of the desert and prepared for her arrival.
-She arrives in El Aaiún, and the days begin, days that would become years, drastic and panoramic years in both geographical and emotional survey.
+1973: Sanmao answers a call from the Sahara.
+Her lover José had taken a mining job in the Spanish-occupied region of the desert, and he was ready for her to join him.
+She arrives in El Aaiún and the days begin—days that would become years, drastic and panoramic years in both geographical and emotional survey.
 The Sahara is uncontainable, and so is she.
 The stories, told with the quick-hand of someone torn between the eagerness of telling and the compulsion for leaving, make up a psycho-topography of interior travel.
 Arguing with neighbours, peddling fish on the streets, escaping the hands of vicious men, taking a driving test, suffering a cursed stone, witnessing the inseparable duality of love and cruelty—the woman and the desert devour one another.

 Of her nearly twenty books, Stories of the Sahara is perhaps the least contemplative, and most exuberant.
-Writers keep journals because of an immutable intention to reform the world into a place of their own—between the margins of a text, retelling completes the phenomenal trajectory of being into knowing.
-The process of writing—its linearity—defies the disorientation of the body, strained by memory but anchored in time.
-We do not read journals simply because we are curious about the stories told within them; it is the intensification of experience that fascinates.
-Stories of the Sahara is a relic of imperfect passions, of individual design that shamelessly centralizes the self; the infinity of her environment is imprinted by way of her architecture.
-Her I maintains such vivacity by never adjusting herself to standard; she is so often reckless, petulant, naive, and emboldened by the idea that there are no consequences to her actions, perhaps because she has no obligations to the land.
-Closing the book, we are not left with the knowledge of what it was like to be there; we do so, knowing that she was there.
+Writers keep journals to reform the world into a place of their own; between the margins of a text, retelling completes the phenomenal trajectory of being into knowing.
+The process of writing—its linearity—defies the disorientation of the body, strained by memory but anchored in time, and as such, we do not read journals simply because we are curious about the stories within them; it is the intensification of their experience that is fascinating to us.
+Stories of the Sahara is a relic of imperfect passions, of individual design that shamelessly centralises the self.
+The infinity of her environment is elaborated by her architecture, and her first person ensures vivacity by never adjusting herself to standard; she is so often reckless, petulant, naive, and emboldened by the idea that there are no consequences to her actions, perhaps because she has no obligations to the land.
+Closing the book, we are not left with the knowledge of what it was like to be there, in the Sahara.
+Instead, we have the certainty that she was there.

 The woman’s journey is often an anxiety of identity, a warring of body politics and self-consciousness of representation.
-Sanmao is aware of her bodily strangeness, but does not allow her recognized identity to take presence over her physicality.
-Rarely does she interrogate her alien status—peripateticism having long overwhelmed such didactics.
-She neither accuses her femininity or ethnicity, nor attempts to defuse it by way of social negotiation—these qualities are, to her, as transferrable and amenable as elastic-waist clothing.
-The sharp impressions of her locality give the sense of her life as experiment, thrill of discovery and novelty overwhelming self-categorization.
-Identity does not take precedence over physicality, and the ecstatic shattering of past lives leads to the manifestation of a different otherness, one that is not threatening, but simply separate.
+Sanmao is aware of her physical strangeness, but does not allow her identity to overwhelm her presence.
+Rarely does she interrogate her alien status—peripateticism having long overwhelmed such didactics—and she neither accuses her femininity or ethnicity, nor attempts to defuse them by way of social negotiation.
+Such qualities are, to her, as transferrable and amenable as clothing.
+The sharp impressions of her locality has given her life the sense of experiment, and with that thrill of discovery, there’s no time—or need—for self-categorisation.
+Instead, defamiliarisation leads to an ecstatic shattering of past lives, and she emerges, proudly, in her otherness.
 In watching, she never wonders what it is like to be watched in return.
 She refers to her desert home as a Chinese restaurant, exclaims to José that he is “Double-Oh-Seven and I’m the evil Oriental woman in the movie,” and thinks little else of it.
 It is, perhaps, a definition of freedom.

 There is no other place in the world like the Sahara.
 This land demonstrates its majesty and tenderness only to those who love it.
 And that love is quietly reciprocated in the eternity of its land and sky, a serene promise and assurance, a wish for your future generations to be born in its embrace.

 In his poem, “Companions in the Garden,” René Char writes: “Let us not permit anyone to take away the part of nature we hold in ourselves.
 Let us not lose a stamen of it, let us not surrender a sand-grain of it.”
-Yet arbitrarily, the bulk of us set out in this world banishing our wildness, displacing it with the grace of functionality, of having a rightful place, of peace.
+Yet arbitrarily, most of us will go on to banish our wildness, displacing it with the grace of functionality and comfort.
 We are engrained with a binary opposition between humanity and wildness, so what has led to this desire for wandering—the desire for deconstruction?
-Isn’t there something inhuman, something distinctly pitiful, about someone who refuses to—let’s just say it—settle down?
-Ancient Chinese nomads set off on their journeys in search of something—harmony, transcendence—but she describes her infatuation not as pursuit, but as homecoming.
+Isn’t there something inhuman, something distinctly pitiful, about someone who refuses to. . . settle down?
+Ancient Chinese nomads set off on their journeys in search of something—harmony, transcendence—yet Sanmao describes her infatuation not as pursuit, but as homecoming.
 “A lifetime’s homesickness, and now I’ve returned to this land.”

 There are, however, moments when even she is doubtful of her tendencies, especially when the desert reclaims her human comforts:

-But they are brief and, it seems to her, too uninteresting to pursue—there is something else, wonderful in the distance.
+But they are brief and, it seems, too uninteresting to pursue.
+There is something else wonderful in the distance.
 Sanmao was born in Chongqing, grew in Taiwan, and became in a myriad of places: Spain, Central America, Germany, the unfathomable Sahara.
-It seems to me that she adopted the name of a nomad to conquer the absolute that one is forced into migration.
+It seems to me that she adopted the name of a nomad to conquer the presumption that one is forced into migration.
 Sanmao, the orphaned boy, was the defeated product of a painfully fragmented world.
-Sanmao, the everywhere woman, is a revelation that pieces of a multi-located self is a multiplicity of existences.
-That a place-bound spirit defies what we owe to ourselves.
-That the part of nature we contain, should we allow it, will conjure us back to its boundless motion.
-Coming home.
+Sanmao, the everywhere woman, is a revelation that dislocation can mean a multiplicity of existences—that stagnancy defies what we owe to ourselves.
+She surmises that if we are open, the part of nature we contain will lure us back to its boundless motion.
+Like homecoming.

-A passage in the Daoist classic Zhuangzi 莊子 speaks of restlessness: a bird, whose wingspan stretches to seemingly unending distances, looks down at the sky, which is so infinitely blue, and wonders if finality even exists.
+A passage in the Daoist classic Zhuangzi 莊子 speaks of restlessness: a bird, whose wingspan stretches to impossible extensions, looks down at the sky, so infinitely blue, and wonders if finality even exists.
 Wildness is the rejection of limits, which is, of course, the rejection of endings.

-The legacy of Sanmao in Chinese-language literature is one that is dependent on her place in its timeline—it is a cabinet of curiosities, awakening dreams, exponential interiority.
-It did not seek to define or argue or defeat in a time when the text had been perfected as weapon, when the Chinese language was shredded from decades of manipulation and coercion.
-There is nothing in it resembling deception, not even beauty.
-Her writing is not beautiful—it seems dismissive of poetry even as she quotes from the Chinese classics, preferring to engage with the affair of the senses in tactic and haptic lines, a rollicking past tense eliciting the image of someone having rushed home to tell you something wonderful they had just seen.
+The legacy of Sanmao in Chinese-language literature is inseparable from her era; her prose did not seek to define or argue in a time when the text had already been perfected as weapon, when the Chinese language was shredded from decades of manipulation and coercion.
+There is nothing in it resembling deception—not even beauty.
+Her writing is not beautiful.
+It seems dismissive of poetry even as she quotes from the classics, preferring to engage with her senses in tactic and haptic lines, a rollicking past tense eliciting the image of someone having rushed home to tell you about some wonderful sight.
 When she finishes her exhilarated account, she falls back.
 You have to see it for yourself, she seems to say.

-The most powerful story of the volume appears near the end, under the title “Crying Camels,” detailing the brutal consequences of the conflict between Spain and Morocco for control of the Western Sahara.
+The most powerful story of the volume appears near the end, under the title “Crying Camels,” stemming from the brutal conflict between Spain and Morocco for control of the Western Sahara.
 It is also one omitted in certain Chinese-language editions.
 In a rare literary flourish, the story is told in traumatic flashback, culminating in a horrifying public rape and murder.
-In the Chinese version, Sanmao’s lines, which normally begin a new paragraph after nearly every sentence, suddenly crowd the eye in a jarringly aberrant block of text when describing her recollection of this depravity, almost as if she is trying to get the words out as quickly as possible, as if she cannot bear them.
+In the Chinese version, Sanmao’s normally short paragraphs are suddenly overtaken by a jarring block of text as she recalls this horror, almost as if she is trying to get the words out as quickly as possible, as if she cannot bear them.
 The sentences stutter.
-Though her I is still there, it is no longer commenting and curating, but desperate.
-Frantic.

 The crowd started screaming and fleeing the scene.
 I desperately tried to get closer, but I got pushed and staggered backwards.
 I opened my eyes wide, looking at Luat surrounded on all sides.
 He was pulling Shahida along the ground, his eyes wild and alert, a ferocious glint in them.